 You may use the Whole Grain Stamp on your own whole grain flours and grains, but you may not "pass through" the use of the Stamp to customers using these flours and grains in their products, as there would be no way to control or verify the whole grain content of the resulting products.
 Encourage your customers to become members of the WGC in their own right!

 → Determining Which Stamp to Use

-FIRST: Decide which kind of Stamp to use: 100%, 50%+ or BASIC.
+FIRST: Decide which kind of Stamp Graphic to use: BASIC or 100%.